-The Communication Matrix is a fantastic tool created to assess early communicators and offers a guide for intervention development.
+The Communication Matrix is a fantastic tool created to assess early communicators and guide intervention development.

-This is a tool that I have used to help me better asses my student’s strengths.
+This is a tool that I have used to help me better assess my student’s strengths.
 Knowing their current level of communication allows for more appropriate programming!

-The communication matrix breaks down early communication into the following 5 levels:
+The communication matrix breaks down early communication into the following five levels:

 1. Preintentional Behavior (0-3 months) – In this stage, we see behaviors, but they are not under the child’s control.
 They reflect the general state or feelings of the child.
-We might see an infant cry due to hunger or the need for changing.
+We might see an infant cry due to hunger or the need for a diaper change.
 Typically the caregiver interprets the behaviors of a child to determine their needs.

-2. Intentional Behavior (3-8 months) – Children start to control behaviors, like body movements, eye gaze, and vocalizations.
+2. Intentional Behavior (3-8 months) – Children control behaviors, like body movements, eye gaze, and vocalizations.
 They are not communicating intentionally yet.

 Intentional Communication Starts

-3. Unconventional Communication (6-12 months) – In this stage, children are using “unconventional pre-symbolic” behaviors to intentionally communicate.
+3. Unconventional Communication (6-12 months) – In this stage, children are using “unconventional pre-symbolic” behaviors to communicate intentionally.
 The behaviors are considered unconventional as they would not be appropriate for an older child.
-The behaviors are not symbolic, they do not have a specific meaning.
-Children may cry or vocalize for a desired item or to be held.
+The behaviors are not symbolic; they do not have a specific meaning.
+Children may cry or vocalize for the desired item or to be held.

 4. Conventional Communication (12-18 months) – The pre-symbolic behaviors are used purposefully and are socially acceptable.
 These behaviors may be maintained in further stages.
 Some examples of these behaviors are hugging, pointing, waving, joint attention sharing, and gesturing.